 The term website migration refers to when a website is moved from one domain to another.
 This transition can cause significant disruptions in search engine optimization (SEO) and come with other risk factors that may affect your site’s performance if the migration is not performed properly.

 In other words, businesses should have a good reason to take on the challenging process of website migration.
+And if you’ve come to the conclusion that this is the best course of action, you should do so strategically.

-Reworking your entire site is not something you should decide to do without prior planning and in-depth consideration.
 A good reason to conduct a site migration is if you believe your conversions or sales aren’t good enough because of your website design or customer journey.

 Before you jump into site migration for these reasons, consider proving it by making sure your conversions and sales problems aren't due to simple design or architecture-related causes that can be easily fixed.

 You're Moving to a New Platform or CMS.

 You can lose sales when you have an outdated CMS platform.
 You don’t want to stay on one that limits what you can do or that is disruptive and frustrating to your visitors.

 Choosing a new CMS platform and migrating your content over to the new site is sometimes the most practical option to enhance your marketing and boost sales.

 This is especially the case when you don’t have anyone in-house with coding experience, you need a CMS that integrates better with your tech stack, or want something that’s user-friendly so that you can update the site regularly without having to hire anyone to do so.

 You Need Mobile Optimization.